DublinDev/nextjs_euromillions_selector/README.md

 ### Running
 `npm run dev`

 ## ToDo

 * Implement CHatGPT moderation filter
 * Ensure only SELECT queries can be executed againt the DB
 * Fine tune ChatGPT for better output by helping it understand the context
 * Display some loading indicators in the homepage
-* Create tests using playwright
+* Create tests using playwright - done
 * Write better error handleing in all funcitons

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+* Reformat code